-The Provider shall deliver the services specified in and described in the approved documents submitted in the Provider's Application for Pre-Qualification and Program Description submitted by the Provider and as set forth in the Funding by Program and Activity exhibit.
+The Provider shall deliver the services specified in and described in the approved documents submitted in the Provider's Application for Pre-Qualification and Program Description submitted by the Provider and as set forth in the Service Detail exhibit.

 b.
 Reports and Data Submission